 “So, it seems like we’re both heading in the same general direction?”

 “Yes, but maybe it really would be better for you to go back to the scene and check in with the police.
 It might clear you.”

 “No thanks.
 I don’t think I’m going to do that.
 Now that I’m tuning in to this, wild horses couldn’t drag me back there.
 Call it intuition.
 Or an instinct for self preservation.
 Or wanting to live to fight another day.
-They’ll want to pin it on someone, and they could see me as a likely suspect.
+They’ll want to pin it on someone—someone who got out of there at the last moment—and they could see me as a likely suspect.
 If it was a member of Congress, it must have been one of those neocons who left when I did.
 But that sleazebag Jones is probably president by now, and he’s not going to want to pin it on one of his own number.”

 “Mm…I see your point.
 Well, you can come with me if you like.”